Joel Embiid out at least three games with right oblique strain

 BOSTON — Joel Embiid will miss the 76ers’ next three games with a right oblique strain, the team announced Saturday evening.

-The update comes after Embiid did not participate in Saturday’s practice and reported increased soreness in his right side following Thursday’s home win over the Miami Heat, the team said.
+The update revealed by an MRI comes after Embiid did not participate in Saturday’s practice and reported increased soreness in his right side following Thursday’s home win over the Miami Heat, the team said.
 Embiid sustained the injury in the first half of that matchup but played through visible discomfort — and hit the game-clinching three-pointer in the game’s final minute.
-He finished with 26 points, 11 rebounds, and four assists in 31 minutes, 12 seconds, but left the Sixers’ locker room before it opened to the media.

 “I think that shows a lot,” Sixers rookie VJ Edgecombe said of Embiid playing through that injury Thursday.
-“The media make it seem like he don’t want to play basketball.
+“The media make it seem like he doesn’t want to play basketball.
 Like, come on.
 He’s out there in pain, and he made a big shot at the end of the game.
 He barely could raise his right hand up.
 But that shows his character, too.
 He cares about winning.
 It’s Joel.
 It’s Joel Embiid, bro.
 That’s who we’re talking about right now. …

 “I know they just try to paint this bad picture about him, but it’s not true.”